An energy-based summation-by-parts finite difference method for the wave equation in second order form: An energy-based SBP-SAT finite difference method

-In \eqref{Tve1}, the matrix $\wb{A}$ has boundary stencils in the first four rows and repeated interior stencil from row five.
-The matrix $\wb{\bs{d_1}} \bs{e}_{\bs{1}}^T$ has only nonzero elements in the first four rows.
-Therefore, from row five the difference equation takes the form
+In \eqref{Tve1}, the matrix $\wb{A}$ has boundary stencils in the first four rows and repeated interior stencil from row five. \reviii{The only nonzeros of $\wb{\bs{d_1}} \bs{e}_{\bs{1}}^T$ are in the first four rows.} Therefore, from row five the difference equation takes the form